rajkumaranbu94/MovieApp/README.md

 ViewModel: Acts as the intermediary between the view and the model, handling data fetching and transformation.

-**Repository Pattern:**

-To manage data sources efficiently, use the Repository Pattern.
-The repository will act as a single source of truth, managing both remote (API) and local data storage (if applicable).

 **Networking:**

-Retrofit (Android) for network requests.
+Retrofit for network requests.
-Handle API responses with Coroutine (Android) to maintain a responsive UI.
+Handle API responses with Coroutine to maintain a responsive UI.

 **Tools and Technologies:**